MC1191578 – Update to EWS Access for Kiosk / Frontline Worker Licenses

 Summary:

-Starting March 1, 2026, EWS access will be blocked for mailboxes with Exchange Online Kiosk, Microsoft 365/Office 365 F1, and F3 licenses, which currently lack EWS rights.
-To maintain EWS access, users must be assigned licenses with EWS rights, or EWS requests will return HTTP 403 errors.
+Starting June 30, 2026, EWS access will be blocked for mailboxes licensed only with Exchange Online Kiosk, Microsoft 365/Office 365 F1, or F3.
+To maintain EWS access, users must be assigned licenses with EWS rights, such as Exchange Online Plan 1/2 or Microsoft 365 E3/E5.

 Details: